SOFIC 2017: SOF Calls for Immersive Sub Trainer

 Naval representatives assigned to US Special Operations Command (USSOCOM) have identified a need for a new immersive environment for use with the new Dry Combat Submersible.

-According to Cdr Keith Oswald, program manager for undersea systems in the USSOCOM Program Executive Office for Maritime the Dry Combat Submersible is the primary focus for that office.
-The contract for the programme was awarded
+According to Cdr Keith Oswald, program manager for undersea systems in the USSOCOM Program Executive Office for Maritime, the Dry Combat Submersible is the primary focus for that office.

 The contract for that programme was awarded under a full and open competition to Lockheed Martin (prime), supported by subcontractors Submergence Group and UK-based MSUBS (builder) in July 2016.

 ‘The key warfighting capability that vehicle delivers is that it is able to keep the SEALs out of the harsh undersea environment during the transits to and from their objective area,’ Oswald explained.
 ‘That helps ensure that we provide SEALs that are fresher and more physically capable to conduct those mission critical taskings that we ask them to do.’

 Programme cost control measures include leveraging of commercial standards, with one result being that the vehicle will initially be surface launched only.

 There is currently one boat under contract with options for up to two more.
 Delivery of the first submersible is expected in July 2018 with Initial Operational Capability planned for 3rd quarter of FY’19.